peteris-racinskis/DIA_PD/README.md

 # DIA_PD: datamining course assignment

 The goal of this project is estimating the amount of bias applied as a function of voter country - participant country, aka the "neighbour rule", a supposed phenomenon whereby neighbouring or otherwise friendly countries inflate each other's scores in the contest.
+Most of the code is ugly, badly optimized and possibly full of duplication.
+Either way, it's mostly just high-level scripting so code quality was not imperative.

 ## Datasets